judge2005/BambuLights/README.md

 # Interface NeoPixels (aka Addressable LED Strip) with Bambu Lab Printers
+This project uses common addressable LEDs to add additional lighting for a Bambu printer that can also show the state of the print, e.g.:
+* Idle
+* Printing
+* Complete
+* Warning
+* Error

+In addition it:

+* Turns of the LEDs while the X1C is using LIDAR
+* Syncronizes with the chamber light - if you turn it off, the additional LEDs will be turned off too
+* Support GRB (WS2812x style LEDS) and RGB (APA106 style LEDs)
+* Supports an arbitrary number of LEDs

+In addition to providing extra lighting for the printer, it could just be used to provide a remote indication of the state of the printer since it doesn't use a physical connection.
+## History
 I use the [BLV AMS Riser](https://makerworld.com/en/models/19535) with my Bambu Labs X1C that has a facility for adding additional lighting, but I also like the idea of the [BLLED project](https://github.com/DutchDevelop/BLLEDController) that adds lighting that reacts to the state of the printer.
 I can't use BLLED with the riser because